-Our strategic growth planning engagements deliver a clear understanding of the sources of growth that will materially contribute to the overall Value Creation Plan for a business.
-We examine the highest growth potential opportunities, identify market forces that might create risk or opportunity, assess capabilities needed to achieve the growth and prepare implementation plans and financial forecasts for the initiatives.
+Our strategic growth planning engagements deliver a clear understanding of the sources of growth that will materially contribute to company value.
+We examine the highest growth potential opportunities, identify market forces that might create risk or opportunity, assess internal capabilities needed to achieve the growth and prepare implementation plans and financial forecasts for the initiatives.

 - New geographies, segments, and channels